-Even though, with the grace of Almighty Allah, I successfully turned around two public sector institutions-SBP and IBA--- my larger goal of transforming the civil services and restructuring the Government apparatus has not met with much success.
+Even though, with the grace of Almighty Allah, I successfully turned around two public sector institutions-State Bank of Pakistan (SBP) and IBA--- my larger goal of transforming the civil services and restructuring the government apparatus has not met with much success.
 I am no longer in the government, but I have not given up and keep urging the country's changing leadership to adopt these reforms developed after so much effort and wide consultations.
 Many friends advise me to give up as I waste my time, but I persist in writing, lecturing, and discussing this unfinished agenda.
-Persistence, Perseverance and Patience are the attributes that pay off dividends in the long run.
+Persistence, perseverance and patience are the attributes that pay off dividends in the long run.
 So, my advice is DON'T GIVE UP.